Armin Kekić

 (2023).
 Nonparametric Identifiability of Causal Representations from Unknown Interventions.
 NeurIPS.

-PDF Cite Code Poster DOI arXiv Thread
+PDF Cite Code Poster Talk (short) Talk (long) Thread arXiv

 (2023).
 A Network Approach to Atomic Spectra.
 J. Phys.
 Complex.